- you need academic or social support;

 - you have situations that interfere with your learning and attendance (including valid personal or medical reasons);

 - you are missing a few credits to graduate; or

 - you have outside commitments that do not work with traditional schooling.

 The ACCESS program supports students in Grade 10 by tracking attendance and making connections so students stay in school and realize success.
 It allows students to shape their learning to their current needs with guidance from an instructor.
 Students will be assisted in developing a plan which will look at providing additional resources in order to ensure that they are successful in their courses.
 Students may also access correspondence courses to assist with this plan.

 The ACCESS Centre is open and available to all students during unscheduled time and can be a great place to work, read, use a computer, or study.
 Tutoring is offered on a daily basis during Block 0, lunch and afterschool.
-Come see us in Room 212, across from the book room between 8 a.m. until 4 p.m. daily.
+Come see us in the LRC between 8 a.m. until 4 p.m. daily.

 Jill Hooke, Educational Assistant

 The STAR Program is an integrated, school-based mental health promotion program.
 The staff team consists of success coaches, an aboriginal commitment coach and other counselors who work on-site with students.
 The goal of this program is to provide students with the support and strategies that they will require to maintain their physical and mental well-being.